Haydz/policies_tf_snippets/README.md

-# aws_policies
-Policies I have created over time
+Policies and code snippets I have created over time that are useful.